Unsupervised Semantic Segmentation with Self-supervised Object-centric Representations: Self-supervised Semantic Segmentation

 Once the semantic segmentation network is trained on the pseudo-masks, it can predict its own masks.
 In contrast to the saliency masks, this prediction is not limited to single-object images.
 Moreover, the training can consolidate the information of the training masks and, thus, yields more accurate object boundaries.
-Since the masks of the segmentation network are on average better than the initial pseudo-masks, we use them as pseudo-masks for a second iteration of self-training.In addition, if such masks are obtained from unseen images of an extended dataset, the predictions of the segmentation network are not overfitted to the initial pseudo-masks and thus are an even better supervision signal.
-We refer to the pseudocode in Algorithm~\ref{alg:self_training} for an overview of iterative self-training.
-In addition, Table~\ref{tab:ablations} shows that both the initial self-training (Step~$1$ in Algorithm~\ref{alg:self_training}) and the second iteration~(Step~$3$ in Algorithm~\ref{alg:self_training}) of self-training improve~results.
+Since the masks of the segmentation network are on average better than the initial pseudo-masks, we use them as pseudo-masks for a second iteration of self-training.
+In addition, if such masks are obtained from unseen images of an extended dataset, the predictions of the segmentation network are not overfitted to the initial pseudo-masks and thus are an even better supervision signal.
+We refer to the pseudocode in \Alg{alg:self_training} for an overview of iterative self-training.
+In addition, \Tab{tab:ablations} in \sec{sec:ablations} shows that both the initial self-training (Step~$1$ in \Alg{alg:self_training}) and the second iteration~(Step~$3$ in \Alg{alg:self_training}) of self-training improve~results.